gavinlyonsrepo/RpiMotorLib/Documentation/TB6612FNG_DC.md

 The file rpi_dc_lib.py contains code for this component.
 It consists of a class called TB6612FNGDc and six methods.
-The Six functions are called:
+The Six methods are called:
 1. forward = Drive motor forward,  passed one argument = duty cycle %
 2. backward = drive motor backward,  passed one argument = duty cycle %
 3. stop = stop motor, passed one argument = duty cycle %